-An absolutely classic Irish dish is beef braised slowly in Guinness—a luscious Irish stout.
-This is my version, which means I kept it as simple and clean as possible.
-I didn't want interference with the amazing flavors that developed when the two main ingredients met and married over long, slow heat.
+An absolutely classic Irish dish: beef braised slowly in Guinness—a luscious Irish stout.
+This is my version, which means I kept it as simple and clean as possible, since I don't want to interfere with the amazing flavors that develop when these two main ingredients meet and marry over long, slow heat.

-This is not in the least 'beery,' as I thought it would be when I first heard of it years ago.
+This stew is not in the least 'beery,' as I thought it would be when I first heard of it years ago.
 As it cooks, the flavor of the Guinness becomes mild and rich.
 Beef-and-alcohol dishes are classic all over the world.
 In France, it's coq au vin.
 In Asia, it's Mongolian beef with sake.
-In Ireland, it's this lovely pot of luscious.
+In Ireland, it's this lovely pot of luscious stuff.
 The beef cooks slowly with some simple seasonings, and the result is pure succulence.
-The alcohol burns off, and the acids work their magic on the traditionally tough cuts of beef used, tenderizing them and creating an out of this world sauce for the stew.
+The alcohol burns off, and the acids work their magic on tough cuts of beef, tenderizing them and creating an out-of-this-world sauce.

-It's all about the method here - so I keep the ingredients simple.
-What's wonderful in this dish is the results of the beef cooking in the Guinness for a long time over slow heat.
-Match the other seasonings to the resulting strong flavors and you'll be Bombshell.
+It's all about the method here, so I keep the ingredients simple.
+What's wonderful in this dish is what happens to the beef cooking in the Guinness for a long time over slow heat.

 - 1 lb beef stew meat, trimmed of extra fat